SegHaxx/citadel-gay/appimage/README.txt

 distributed as a single binary file.
 Visit https://appimage.org/ to learn more about the AppImage format and how it works.

-Again, do NOT try to run this on your production machine.
-For that matter, don't try to run it on anything other than a dedicated build host.
+Again, do NOT try to build this on your production machine.
+For that matter, don't try to build it on anything other than a dedicated build host.
 It may ERASE data you intended to keep.

 If you're an end user you shouldn't have any need to do this at all.
 The whole point of this is that we can supply ready-to-run binaries that will run on any Linux/Linux system